-Calling all future-focused search marketers, submit a pitch for SMX Next!
+Want to speak at SMX?
+Now’s the time to submit a pitch!

 Here are a few tips for submitting a compelling session proposal:

+- Present an original idea and/or topic not commonly covered at other search events.
+The focus of Remember: SMX Next focuses on what’s new (and working well) and what’s next (trends and opportunities).

-- Include details about what an attendees will be able to do better or different as a result of attending your session.
+- Include details about what attendees will be able to do better or different as a result of viewing your session.

 - Include a case study or specific examples and explain how they can be applied in different types of organizations.